If there's one place you must visit in Manitoba its the Forks in Winnipeg, named…

 The first national museum in Canada built outside of Ottawa opened in 2014.
 Not without controversy (and quite frankly what isn’t these days), the Canadian Museum for Human Rights is worth a visit for the architecture alone.

-Built on four stone roots and boasting a 100 metre Tower of Hope, the building grounds the space near the confluence of the Red and Assiniboine Rivers.
+Built on four stone roots and boasting a 100 m Tower of Hope, the building grounds the space near the confluence of the Red and Assiniboine Rivers.

 This is a tactile museum, loaded with interactive displays and mobile apps; it’s purposefully short on artifacts though some visitors feel unsettled by that.
 In theory, a blind person should get as much out of a visit here as a sighted person.